Traackr has partnered with Olivier Cimelière for this interview, which is part of our global series “Influencer Marketing at Scale”.

 These influencers increase our legitimacy and act as trustworthy relays to our consumers.
 This is all the more important since consumers are increasingly wary of advertising and brand messages, but also better informed, notably thanks to influencers’ content.
 Influencers play a bigger role though, as they create trends and trigger new dynamics around topics closely related to L’Oréal brands.
 When it comes to beauty marketing, we are now seeing Digital Native Brands emerging.
 An example of this is model Kylie Jenner, who joined forces with Nip + Fab, a range of cosmetics available exclusively online and promoted via social media.
 I could also mention the make-up brand Anastasia Beverly Hills, which emerged in a similar way.

 For us, it is essential to be active within these communities and to engage with authoritative influencers.
 Based on their own style of expression and target markets, each brand identifies and categorises influencers.
 This mapping may naturally vary depending on market segment or country.
 But generally speaking, we distinguish two types of influencers:

-[OC] How is organized your influencer marketing strategy, considering that the L’Oréal group has a portfolio of 34 brands and operates in 150 countries?
+[OC] How do you organize your influencer marketing strategy, considering the L’Oréal group has a portfolio of 34 brands and operates in 150 countries?
 How do you manage such a complexity when market realities can vary from one region to another?

 [MD] Roles are precisely and pragmatically divided up.
 The International Marketing Direction is tasked with developing and overseeing the image platform for each brand, drawing on rules and guidelines that local markets need to follow.
 It is also in charge of managing directly some global influencers and internationally renowned figureheads.
 L’Oréal Paris is an example of this, having taken on French actress Louise Bourgoin as brand ambassador in May 2018.
 She then made her first appearance at the Cannes Film Festival.
 A few days before, Isabelle Adjani also joined the circle, and revealed the news on her own Instagram account.